Fleury helps Golden Knights beat Blackhawks 2-1 in shootout

 Lehner denied William Carrier on a couple of prime chances in the second.
 First, Lehner kicked Carrier’s shot away about five minutes into the period.
 Lehner also got in the way of another Carrier try with about four minutes left.

-NOTES: The Blackhawks acquired D Ian McCoshen in a trade with Florida for forward Aleksi Saarela in a swap of minor leaguers.
+NOTES: Blackhawks D Connor Murphy departed with a lower-body injury.
+Colliton said he will be sidelined for a couple weeks. … The Blackhawks acquired D Ian McCoshen in a trade with Florida for forward Aleksi Saarela in a swap of minor leaguers.
 The 24-year-old McCoshen, a second-round draft pick in 2013, will report to Rockford of the American Hockey League. … Chicago dropped to 2-2-2 on a seven-game homestand.

 UP NEXT